Ján Pivarník

 JUDr.
-Ján Pivarník (born 13 November 1947, in Cejkov) is a former Slovak football player and later a football manager.
+Ján Pivarník (born 13 November 1947) is a former Slovak football player and later a football manager.
 He played for Czechoslovakia, for which he played 39 matches.

-He won the 1976 UEFA European Championship against Franz Beckenbauer`s West Germany.
+He won the 1976 UEFA European Championship against Franz Beckenbauer's West Germany.

 He was member of the ALL STAR TEAM of 1976 UEFA European Championship and named as the best right defender in Europe.

 At his time, he was the quickest football player in the World, making 100m in 10.9 sec.

 He played mostly for Slovan Bratislava and later worked successfully as a coach for 25 years in Portugal, Austria, Saudi Arabia, Kuwait, Qatar, UAE and Oman.